 Logs, structured (usually as JSON objects) or unstructured (as plain text following some pattern), are time-stamped entries that document the occurrence of an event like "the following error was caught" or "that payment process has been completed."

 Distributed traces document what work is done by various systems to process specific requests, like serving a Web page or executing a batch job.
 Nowadays, most distributed traces are modeled as a tree of spans.
 Spans are similar to structured logs, each describing some processing like "Serving request XYZ" or "Querying database 123", have a duration that reports how long it took to perform the processing, and have hierarchical relations to other spans in the form of child-parent relations.
 Usually, multiple systems contribute spans to one distributed trace, ranging from the API servers to databases and messaging queues and (micro)services in between.

 Production profiling identifies hot spots of resource consumption by continuously sampling, with limited performance overhead, which parts of your application consume CPU cycles, memory and, depending on the runtime, the amount of wait time, or asynchronous wait.
 Production profiling is usually very useful in getting you started when troubleshooting latency and memory usage spikes in the absence of more detailed telemetry.
 The "production" reference is due to the tradeoffs in the design of the profiler to optimise for minimal overhead, as opposed to profilers used in development that tend to optimise for precision.

 Real user monitoring

-Real user monitoring is about collecting data about user sessions occurring via interfaces like Web pages, mobile applications and sometimes IoT devices; real user monitoring is closely related with distributed tracing, in which a user session is correlated with one or more distributed traces, each describing, for example, how one asset or XHR request is served to the user interface.
+Real user monitoring is about collecting telemetry about user sessions occurring via interfaces like web pages, mobile applications and sometimes IoT devices; real user monitoring is closely related with distributed tracing, in which a user session is correlated with one or more distributed traces, each describing, for example, how one asset or XHR request is served to the user interface.

 Telemetry correlation for deeper insights